marcusportmann/inception/README.md

 ### Setup a development environment on MacOS

-Complete the following steps to setup a development environment on MacOS.
+Complete the following steps to set up a development environment on MacOS.

 1. Install the Xcode Command Line Tools by executing the following command in a Terminal window.